Strengthening health systems in South Sudan

 IMA’s work has saved thousands of lives among the most vulnerable in South Sudan.
 Its USAID Office of Foreign Disaster Assistance (OFDA)-funded project has helped establish nine mobile clinics and two outreach sites that treat more than 14,000 people in Jonglei and Upper Nile.
 IMA’s cholera surveillance training stopped a potentially devastating outbreak through work at mobile clinics.

 All We Can MCH Emergency Project (2008-Present): IMA helps address the most critical needs of 200,000-plus women and children living in conflict-ravaged Jonglei State in South Sudan.
 With All We Can/Methodist Relief and Development support, IMA has established a temporary clinic in Bor County where mothers can safely deliver their babies.
-IMA also distributes Safe Motherhood Kits™ to assist midwives and traditional birth attendants in conducting a safe home delivery if they cannot access a health facility.
 The project also funds an emergency ambulance that transports patients and delivers medical supplies to clinics operating in the region.

 UMCOR (2014-2015): IMA supported the renovation and equipping of Bor Hospital, which was devastated by recent fighting in South Sudan.
 As the only referral facility for MCH in the region, Bor Hospital offers emergency and routine reproductive and obstetrical health services to more than 50,000 returning internally-displaced people.
 IMA helped equip the Maternal Health Unit with critical equipment needed to provide women with quality care.